dcai-course/dcai-course/resources.md

 title: "Resources"
 ---

-Various resources related to machine learning and data-centric AI that we recommend.
+General resources related to machine learning and data-centric AI that we recommend.
+For additional resources on the topics covered in lectures, see the references in individual lecture notes.

 # Open-Source Software Tools